Project

 Public engagement for energy infrastructure

-The Engage4Energy initiative provides best-practice guidance to support inclusive energy transition efforts, ensuring societal needs and concerns are considered.
+The Engage4Energy project provided best-practice guidance to support inclusive energy transition efforts, ensuring societal needs and concerns are considered.

 Achieving international climate and energy goals will require a rapid and profound transformation of our energy system.
 Considering this process affects people all over the world, public engagement is crucial to ensure that society’s views, needs and concerns are considered and that a truly just and inclusive energy transition is pursued.